 Partnership: College of The Albemarle has articulation agreements with certain universities for students transferring into specific programs of study.
 Students can complete the first two years of that specific baccalaureate degree at College of The Albemarle.
-Check with advisors and the COA website for more information. www.albemarle.edu/student-resources/transfer-from-coa/
+Students should check with their advisor and the COA website for more information. www.albemarle.edu/student-resources/transfer-from-coa/